|

 jazz or rock or pop) and accompaniment techniques : Introductory

-to advanced theory and harmonic structures and analysis, scales
+to advanced theory and harmonic structures and analysis, voice -leading,scales

 and arpeggios and progressions, a study of various types of Blues